 Please note that Undergraduate Advising services are being provided remotely during the COVID-19 emergency.
 There are currently no in-person appointments, but remote advising is fully operational.

-Contact us at firstname.lastname@example.org from your UF email address, and include your UFID number with a clear and concise description.
-Note that MAE does not assign specific advisors to students, as each advisor specializes in particular interest areas.
-All advising questions should be directed to the one email address above and state what you need assistance with.
+Contact us at firstname.lastname@example.org from your UF email address, and include your UFID number with a clear and concise description of how we may assist you.
+MAE does not assign specific advisors to students, as each advisor specializes in particular interest areas.
+All advising questions should be directed to the one advising email address above and the appropriate team member will be able to assist you.